fornililab/TrIPP/README.md

 Python 3.9
 ```

-If using the visualization class in TrIPP, we require user to have pre-installed PyMOL (https://www.pymol.org/) in your machine.
+The visualization class in TrIPP requires a working installation of PyMOL (https://www.pymol.org/) on your machine.

 Note down the path to your PyMOL executable and then provide it in the function.